-After the installation is complete, click Finish to put the Terminal Services server back into execute mode.
 I recommend installing the latest service release for Office, as there are some bugs that affect Terminal Services users that have been corrected.

 You should now take the time to set up some custom settings for your users.
-You can do so by using the Office Profile Wizard or the Office 2000 ADM files in conjunction with the local policy editor or a domain Group Policy.
-If you want to use the Office Profile Wizard, follow the documentation that Microsoft provides.
+You can do so by using the Office Profile wizard or the Office 2003 ADM files in conjunction with the local policy editor or a domain Group Policy.
+If you want to use the Office Profile wizard, follow the documentation that Microsoft provides.
 If you're in an AD domain and are using Group Policy to manage your user settings, see Chapter 4.

-To use local policy, find the ADM files that were included in the resource kit (which you downloaded to get the MST file), then launch the local policy editor, which Figure 5.8 shows, by typing from the Start menu's Run text box.
+To use local policy, find the ADM files that were included in the resource kit (http://office.microsoft.com/en-us/assistance/HA011513711033.aspx), then launch the local policy editor, which Figure 5.6 shows, by typing from the Start menu's Run text box.